-Giuseppe Iannone, M.Sc. in Cognitive and Clinical Neuroscience, M.A. in Teaching Italian to Foreigners, B.Sc. in Psychology, is a researcher at the St John of God Clinical Research Centre in Brescia.
-He is a licensed clinical psychologist, and co-author and author of publications in peer-reviewed journals.
+Cristina Zarbo, master’s degree and PhD in Clinical Psychology, is a researcher at the St John of God Clinical Research Centre in Brescia where she collaborates for EU-VIORMED project and other relevant national and international projects.
+She is co-author and author of several publications in peer-reviewed journals.

 Clarissa Ferrari, degree in Statistics and PhD in Statistical methodology for scientific research.
 She is currently the head of the service of statistics at the St John of God Clinical Research Centre in Brescia.
 She has been the leading statistician of several European and national projects (including VIORMED).
 She is co-author of several publications in peer-reviewed journals and acts as referee for some international journals.

 Ambra Macis, master degree in Statistics (Health and Epidemiological Statistics).
 She collaborates in the service of statistics at the St John of God Clinical Research Centre in Brescia.
 She is involved in the national project VIORMED (Violence Risk and Mental Disorders